LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 This class models the data that is need to render and process our form.
 In order to add a tag to an event, our ``POST`` handler will need to know the IDs of the two objects in question.
 Therefore, our ViewModel has required ``EventId`` and ``TagId`` properties.
 It also contains an ``Event`` property, which we will use to display details (such as the event name) in the view.

 Finally, the ViewModel has a property ``List<SelectListItem> Tags``.
-As with previous forms containing a dropdown, this property will be used to populate the ``select`` element containing the all tag options.
+As with previous forms containing a dropdown, this property will be used to populate the ``select`` element containing the all of the tag options.

 The constructor requires an ``Event`` object as well as a ``List<Tag>`` object.
 The list will contain a collection of all tags pulled from the database when we call the constructor from within our controller.